Dan McFarland

 Dan McFarland (born 10 April 1972) is an English rugby union coach and former player.
-He has been head coach of Ulster Rugby since 2018.
+He is currently forwards coach of Kobelco Kobe Steelers, having been head coach of Ulster Rugby from 2018 to 2024.

 He played loosehead prop for Richmond, Stade Français and Connacht, retiring in 2006.
 He was forwards coach, then assistant coach for Connacht from 2007 to 2015, head coach of Emerging Ireland in 2014 and Ireland Wolfhounds in 2015, assistant coach of Glasgow Warriors from 2015 to 2017, and assistant coach of Scotland from 2017 to 2018.

 Family and early life

 McFarland's grandfather, Danny, came from Belfast, and played rugby for Queen's University before becoming an engineer, working on coal-fired and nuclear power stations in England.
 His father, Paddy, was born in Rugby, Warwickshire, and won a Blue for rugby at Oxford University before playing for Headlingley and London Irish.

 McFarland attended Ampleforth College, North Yorkshire, where he started playing rugby, and studied classics at Newcastle University.